-We have recently shifted our physical office to glorious Fitzroy, the coffee-swilling, street-art drenched, creative nerve centre of Melbourne.
-We’re in an off-Broadway lane with an excellent bakery right across the way.
+As seems only right, the Giants ended their days in glorious Fitzroy, the coffee-swilling, street-art drenched, creative nerve centre of Melbourne.
+Our office was in an off-Broadway lane with an excellent bakery right across the way.
 It definitely feels like an authentically Giant location.

 Suite 1, 45 Chapel Street,

-The move to our latest artist community continues a long-running tradition of Media Giants resisting conservative corporate culture.
+The move to Fitzroy’s artist community continued a long-running tradition of Media Giants resisting conservative corporate culture.

 Clearly, this dotcom life was unsustainable, for everybody, and even real world indoor children playhouses turned out to be on borrowed time.
 (A massive shopping centre now inhabits the old Red Bears site adjacent to the South Melbourne market.)